Figliola v. The School Board of The City of Harrisonburg

 Description: The Harrisonburg City Public School Board in Virginia is usurping parents’ right to direct the upbringing of their children and forcing school staff to violate their religious beliefs by affirming the board’s view on gender identity.
 Upon a child’s request, school district policy requires staff to immediately begin using opposite-sex pronouns and forbids staff from sharing information with parents about their child’s request, instead instructing staff to mislead and deceive parents.

-HARRISONBURG, Va. – Alliance Defending Freedom attorneys representing three Virginia teachers filed a brief Friday with the Rockingham County Circuit Court in support of their motion asking it to respect the educators’ constitutionally protected right to do their job in accordance with their religious beliefs.
+HARRISONBURG, Va. – To settle a lawsuit brought by Alliance Defending Freedom attorneys representing three Virginia teachers, the Harrisonburg City School Board agreed to respect the teachers’ constitutionally protected right to do their job in accordance with their religious beliefs.

-In another similar case litigated by ADF attorneys, the West Point School Board in Virginia recently agreed to pay $575,000 in damages and attorneys’ fees to settle a lawsuit brought by a former high school teacher who was fired for avoiding the use of pronouns to refer to one of his students.
+In a similar case litigated by ADF attorneys, the West Point School Board in Virginia agreed to pay $575,000 in damages and attorneys’ fees to settle a lawsuit brought by a former high school teacher who was fired for avoiding the use of pronouns to refer to one of his students.
 The favorable settlement followed the Virginia Supreme Court’s landmark decision affirming that the Virginia Constitution contains robust free speech and free exercise protections for public employees.

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.